 National stock market indexes provide exposure to individual countries.
-In some cases, the equities in these indexes will consist entirely of large-cap stocks, similar to the Dow Jones Industrial Average in the United States.
-In other cases, the equities may be considered small-cap since the country may not have many large companies.
+In some cases, the equities in these indexes will consist entirely of large-cap stocks, similar to the Dow Jones Industrial Average in the U.S. In other cases, the equities may be considered small-cap since the country may not have many large companies.
 This is often the case in emerging market and frontier market economies.

 Here are some of the top global and national stock market indexes.

 - SSE Composite Index

 - CSI 300 Index